kHarshit/kHarshit.github.io/_posts/2017-09-15-how-secure-are-we.md

 title: "How secure are we?"
 date: 2017-09-15
 categories: [Cryptography]
+excerpt: "An overview of online security, explaining how HTTPS, SSL/TLS, and encryption protect communications on the web."
 ---

 Most of us are connected to the internet in some way or the other and are constantly sharing our information online.
 But how secure are we in an online world?